apache/cordova-docs/docs/en/edge/phonegap/geolocation/Position/position.md

 Description
 -----------

-The `Position` object is created and populated by PhoneGap, and returned to the user through a callback function.
+The `Position` object is created and populated by Cordova, and returned to the user through a callback function.

 Supported Platforms
 -------------------